Workers' Compensation Investigation Services for Businesses in CT

 - Getting injured after being terminated.

 All of the situations mentioned above are ways that employees get away with worker’s compensation fraud.
 It is self-explanatory why this particular type of fraud is so easy for employees to get away with and go undetected.
 The amount of money lost due to worker’s compensation is staggering.
-To put the losses into perspective, it actually equals the amount of money that could fund almost 3 space shuttles or about 38,000 college four-year college tuitions, according to the National Insurance Crime Bureau.
+A workers’ compensation investigator may be able to help.

 There are three most common types of worker’s compensation fraud, committed by employees include false claims, continuing to work while receiving benefits, and exaggerated claims.
 False claims are typically the most dramatic and difficult to get away with, even though so many employees still do.
 When an employee stages an injury or simply lies about getting injured when he or she did not, a false claim can be filed to receive benefits.
 Employees can also file claims after continuing to do activities that they should not be able to do according to what they are claiming for injuries.
 For example, an employee may make a claim that he or she injured their shoulder and are not able to do any heavy lifting.
 This employee would continue working and doing heavy lifting, while receiving benefits for not being able to do heavy lifting.
 Secondly, an employee could be working a second job while receiving benefits for being injured.
 Lastly, an employee could lie about the severity of his or her injuries and receive a certain amount of benefits that he or she should not be receiving because the injury is not as severe as it was portrayed.